infracloudio/kubernetes-scheduling-examples/taints/README.md

 For example,
 ```
-kubectl taint nodes node1.compute.infracloud.io node1=HatesPods:NoSchedule
+kubectl taint nodes node1.compute.infracloud.io thisnode=HatesPods:NoSchedule
 ```
-The above taint has key=node1, value=HatesPods and effect as NoSchedule.
+The above taint has key=thisnode, value=HatesPods and effect as NoSchedule.
 These key value pairs are configurable.
 Any pod that doesn't have a matching toleration to this taint will not be scheduled on node1.

 To remove the above taint, we can run the following command
 ```
-kubectl taint nodes node1.compute.infracloud.io node1:NoSchedule-
+kubectl taint nodes node1.compute.infracloud.io thisnode:NoSchedule-
 ```

 What are some of the Taint effects?